mprov-ng/mprov-ng.github.io/mpcc.md

 Example: `./install_mpcc.sh -m` will install the mPCC to the machine it is run on, with all the dependencies, and set it up to run a mariadb back end.

+If you are running a firewall, and we suggest you do, the install scripts should spit out some commands to open the ports needed locally.
+Consult your network admins for opening the ports through external firewalls.
+These are only needed to get access IN to the mPCC, not out.

 Once everything is setup, you will want to add the necessary IP and hostnames for the machine to the .env file in /var/www/mprov_control_center/ for the `ALLOWED_HOSTS` variable.
 This is a comma separated list of IP's and/or fqdns that mPCC will reply to.
+The install scripts may try to guess the entries needed for you, so you should review what is in the generated .env file.
 If you skip this step, you will not be able to access mPCC.

+Have a look at the `.env.example` file in the mPCC top directory.
+It will contain other things you can set, for example LDAP auth, if you are using that in your setup.

 ## Docker